-The majority of applicants with a physical disability are in the white ethnic group (53%).
-However, the black ethnic group represent 5% of all applicants with a physical disability and are underrepresented when considering this group represent 9% of all applicants on the housing register.
-For the supported queue, there were no applicants from the Asian or mixed multiple ethnic groups although there is a high proportion of applicants who have not disclosed their ethnic group, resulting in 29% of applicant's ethnicity being unknown.
+The majority of applicants with a physical disability are in the white ethnic group (59%).
+However, the black ethnic group does not have any representation on the physical disability or the supported queue and are underrepresented when considering this group represent 9% of all applicants on the housing register.
+For the supported queue, there were 24% of applicants from the Asian or mixed multiple ethnic groups and this is higher than the percentage of applicants (11%) on the housing register.
+There is a high proportion of applicants who have not disclosed their ethnic group, resulting in 38% of applicant's ethnicity being unknown.
 The total number of applicants on the physical disability and supported queue are quite small when compared to other housing queues, so small numerical differences between ethnic groups can result in a large percentage difference.

-Physical Disability Queue and the Supported Queue by Gender Group (2021 - 2022)
+Physical Disability Queue and the Supported Queue by Gender Group (2022 - 202)

-there were no joint applicants in the supported queue and a very small number of households with children
+^{} there was only one joint applicant in the supported queue and a very small number of households with children

-The female and male gender split between the physical disability queue and the supported queue are slightly different, with 47% of households in the female gender group on the physical disability queue compared to 53% of males.
-There is a higher split on the supported queue, with 24% of applicants on this queue being female compared to only 76% of males.
+The female and male gender split between the physical disability queue and the supported queue is significantly different, with 35% of households in the female gender group on the physical disability queue compared to 65% of males.
+There is a higher split on the supported queue, with only 25% of applicants on this queue being female compared to 75% of males.